system explainer

 Why hubs can go even lower

-When direct is actually cheaper
+When nonstop is actually cheaper

 It happens.
 Three scenarios: